Frequently Asked Questions

 - Strong collaboration across sites not only through recruitment planning and a national meeting but also sharing of critical curricular components;

-- Committed network of advisors as well as alumni from former RWJF CSP;
+- Committed network of advisors as well as alumni from previous NCSP cohorts and former RWJF CSP;

 - Rigorous assessment/oversight of quality through internal and external evaluation.